The near-critical planar FK-Ising model: Introduction

 The random-cluster model with parameters $p\in[0,1]$ and $q\geq 1$ \footnote{In general one could take $q>0$, but we will assume $q\geq 1$ here, in order for the {\bf FKG inequality} to hold, see \cite{\GrimmettFK}.} is a probability measure on subgraphs of a finite graph $G=(V,E)$, defined for all $\omega\subset E$ by

 where $Z_{p,q}$ is the normalization constant such that $\phi_{p,q}$ is a probability measure.
 The most classical example of the random-cluster model is bond percolation, which corresponds to the $q=1$ case.
+Even though the random-cluster model can be defined on any graph, we will restrict ourselves to the case of the {\em square lattice $\mathbb Z^2$}.
 Infinite volume measures can be constructed using limits of the above measures along exhaustions by finite subsets (with different boundary conditions: free, wired, etc).
 Random-cluster models exhibit a phase transition at some critical parameter $p_c=p_c(q)$.
-On $\Z^d$, this value does not depend on which infinite volume limit we are using, and, as in standard percolation, below this threshold, clusters are almost surely finite, while above this threshold, there exists (a.s.) a unique infinite cluster.
+On $\Z^2$, this value does not depend on which infinite volume limit we are using, and, as in standard percolation, below this threshold, clusters are almost surely finite, while above this threshold, there exists (a.s.) a unique infinite cluster.
 See Subsection~\ref{ss.basic} for details and references.

 The critical parameter is known to be equal to $1/2$ for bond percolation on the square lattice.
 For the random-cluster model with parameter $q=2$ (also called {\em FK-Ising}), $p_c(2) = \frac{\sqrt{2}}{1+\sqrt{2}}$ is known since Onsager \cite{\Onsager} (it is connected via the Edwards-Sokal coupling to the critical temperature of the Ising model).
 See also the recent \cite{\HVising} for an alternative proof of this fact.
 More recently, the general equality $p_c(q)=\frac{\sqrt{q}}{1+\sqrt{q}}$ was proved for every $q\geq 1$ in \cite{\HVselfdual}.